koryab/ipsum/README.md

  IP addresses summarization app, supposed to summarize list of IP addresses to common subnet.
  IPv4 and IPv6 addresses supported.

-# Main solution
- The kernel of app is basic summarization algorithm
+ The kernel of app is basic summarization algorithm:
  0. Convert the addresses to binary format and align them in a sorted list.
  1. Locate the bit where the common pattern of digits ends.
  2. Count the number of common bits.